chiqors/GIO-docker-braindead/README.md

 ## Long start
-Read the full detailed guide in file `How to start - All guides.docx` or read the quick start below if you are very skilled
+Read the full detailed guide in file `GIO guide book for braindead` or read the quick start below if you are very skilled

 ## Quick start
 1. Put server bins to the `server` folder